Replacing your mattress can be expensive, so a mattress topper is an effective way to revitalize or change the style of your bed instead.

-Let’s take a look now at the different types in turn to give you a better idea of what your options are.
+Let’s take a look now at the different types to give you a better idea of what your options are.

-Latex toppers tend to be expensive, but like memory foam, can provide excellent support and comfort.
+Latex toppers can be relatively expensive, but like memory foam, can provide excellent support and comfort.

 - Can be expensive.